Scenes from the Swamp: (Almost) Inside Trump’s $35,000-Per-Plate 2020 Fundraiser

 Throughout the most recently completed presidential election (as opposed to the new one that apparently began today) the Trump campaign paid Trump businesses millions of dollars in fees for private airfare, rent, and visits to the Trump Cafe and Trump Grill.

 By law, candidates aren’t permitted to profit from their own campaigns.
 However, Trump’s case was an usual one: in all of American political history, no major party nominee had ever used so much of his own money to fund his candidacy and then leaned so heavily on businesses bearing his own, gold-plated name.
-At the time, a federal election committee source told me the process was “basically” a form of “recycling.”
+At the time, a federal election commission source told me the process was “basically” a form of “recycling.”
 Still, as long as Trump is paying what he would charge anybody else to use his own services, he’s technically abiding by campaign finance law.

 Hours before the president was scheduled to speak, protesters accumulated outside the venue, shouting, among other things, “Your mother would be ashamed!” and “Get a better suit!”
 From outside the building, several male guests, dressed in suits of unknown quality, could be seen observing the spectacle through the window.
 They appeared to be raising their glasses to the protesters.